 - Similarly, have a pre-printed letter to decision makers available in .pdf format on your website that people can download, print, sign and mail.
 Postcards and letters from citizens to decision makers can be very effective, but do this only if you think you can “flood” decision makers with them.
 A weak trickling of postcards or letters might tell give the impression that no one cares very much.

 - Speak to book clubs, civic and community groups, parent gatherings, senior groups, teen organizations, business associations, and other gatherings made up of people who use and value your library.
-Your library’s Budget Response Team can help here.
-Communicate your advocacy message and then why and how you need their help.

 - Write a letter to the editor of your newspaper.
 Maybe that letter should come from you, or maybe it should come from someone on your Budget Response Team or from someone well-respected in your community who is not directly associated with the library.